NEW ARTICLE: The MRC Attacks Facts -- And Those Who Report Them Topic: Media Research Center

 CNS also took a stab at sending its interns out to pester senators about the right-wing issue du jour.
 This this one, the question -- based on the fact that the Buffalo shooter and the one who perpetrated the massacre in Uvalde, Texas, were both 18 -- started out by asking: "Federal law sets the legal drinking age at 21.
 Should federal law also make 21 the legal age for buying guns?"
 These senators got that question:

-But when an intern asked Democratic Rep. Andy Kim of New Jersey the question, it had been flipped around: "Under federal law, a person can buy a rifle at 18, but can’t buy alcohol until they’re 21.
+But then, the question got flipped around: "Under federal law, a person can buy a rifle at 18, but can’t buy alcohol until they’re 21.
 Should the drinking age be lowered to 18?"
+These members got that question:

 WND's Kupelian Expands An Old Book Of His Topic: WorldNetDaily